Fill Out Form 15620 Online in 2025

 Who is required to fill out Form 15620?

-Taxpayers receiving restricted securities, including employees and independent contractors, are responsible for completing Form 15620 for a Section 83(b) Election Statement.
+Taxpayers receiving restricted securities, including employees and independent contractors, are responsible for completing Form 1562.
+This is essential for making a Section 83(b) election regarding income inclusion.

 When is Form 15620 not required?